 GENUS does not award funds to individuals.
-The funds are given to your host institution and processed through your host Department / School.

-If your application is successful, the fellowship will not be released until the GENUS grants office has received copies of the following:
+The funds are given to your host institution and processed through your host Department.
+If your application is successful, the fellowship will not be released until the GENUS office has received copies of the following by 31 March:

-- A signed contract. - A certified copy of your PhD certificate if not already submitted. - An official letter from your host academic institution's Research Office. - The successful applicant must submit an Annual Progress Report annually and must be submitted by no later than the 30 November each year.
+- A certified copy of identification of a South African identification or permanent residency, or passport and visa for non-South Africans (≥ valid three months before the expiration date. - A copy of the doctoral certificate or letter of completion from the university needs to be forwarded to GENUS.
+GENUS will cancel all awards not taken up by 31 March, and no exemptions will be made if the completion letter or Doctoral certificate has not been issued. - A fully executed GENUS contract. - An official letter from your host academic institution's Research Office that you are a postdoctoral fellow. - The successful applicant must submit an Annual Progress Report annually and must submit it no later than 30 November each year.
 A satisfactory report comprises significant progress in the project, preferably in scientific publications.
-If nothing has been published, a strong motivation must be submitted to the Director of GENUS for the Director to assess if the Recipient should revise any further funding.
+If nothing has been published, a strong motivation must be submitted to the Director of GENUS so that the Director can assess if the Recipient should revise any further funding.
 Additional progress reports may be required to meet the funder's reporting requirements.
 The Recipient will be held fully liable for the grant amount if the Recipient does not provide GENUS a progress report by the stipulated deadline.
 GENUS reserves the right to request back the full Grant amount received by the Recipient if the minimum requirements are not met, i.e., one scientific publication.